Snowshoe/Hike/Bike Right from our Backdoor!

 The inn’s trails wind their way through forests and fields with minimal road crossings, and are designed to have that old-time natural feel.
 The experience is quite different from snowshoeing on a golf course, frozen pond, or public park.
 The trail network offers a variety of terrain that allows first-timers, novices, and experienced hikers to all find something to enjoy.
 The trails nearest the inn are usually packed after snowfall.
 The packed surface provides for easier walking than the unpacked snow.
 Those who like the natural snow surface can walk to the side of the packed surface and then venture to the outer trails which are always left in their natural snowfall state.
 The un-packed “back-country” trails that are signed & mapped offer a fun wilderness exploring adventure for those seeking that experience.
 We believe that we have snowshoe/hiking trails that can keep you busy for the full day if you so desire.
 Those who wish to explore the trails on their own fat tire bike or mountain bike are welcome to do so at their own risk.

 During the winter months the trails are open from 9 am to 5 pm to both inn guests and the public seven days per week during school vacation weeks (e.g., between Christmas & New Years, February school vacation) and Thursday thru Monday on weeks when school is in session (i.e., closed Tuesday & Wednesday during winter weeks when school is in session so the staff can enjoy our trails and visit other facilities).
-Snowshoe rental and building access (for bathrooms & warming room) is available when the trails are open.
-A daily trail report that describes the trail status and any important news is posted on our website each day.
+Snowshoe rental and building access (for bathrooms & warming room) are available when the trails are open.

 Overnight guests receive free trail passes.
-A daily trail pass for non-overnight guests costs $10 for adults & teens and $5 for ages 6 to 12.
+A daily trail pass for non-overnight guests costs $12 for adults & teens and $6 for ages 6 to 12.
 Children aged 5 or younger can use the trails for free when accompanied by a paying adult.
-Currently, there is no fee for dogs using the trails, but if we find that dog owners are not cleaning up after their dogs or damage is occurring then we will have to re-think our free-for-dogs policy.
+Currently, there is no fee for dogs using the trails.

 Given the adage “if you can walk you can snowshoe” we do not offer lessons for snowshoeing.
 We will, however, provide assistance with getting the snowshoes on your feet (they go over whatever boots you would normally wear to play in the snow) and assist with getting each renter who want to snowshoe with poles the appropriate size poles.
 We can also offer tips on how to get the most of your snowshoe experience.